 Located in the Santee National Wildlife Refuge, this Santee Indian mound is one of several known prehistoric Indian mounds in South Carolina.
-It was built sometime between 1200 and 1500 AD, serving as a ceremonial and burial site for the local Santee Indians.
+According to the United States Fish and Wildlife Service, it is thought to be around 3,500 years old, serving as a ceremonial and burial site for the local Santee Indians.

 The Santee held elaborate burial rituals.
 They buried chiefs, shaman, and warriors on earthen mounds.
 A structure made of wooden poles was placed on top of the mound to protect the body.
 Relatives hung offerings such as rattles and feathers on the poles.
 The height of the burial mound indicated the importance of the deceased.

-Even though no remnants of Fort Watson remain, the site is listed on the National Register.
+Even though no remnants of Fort Watson remain, the site is listed in the National Register.
 Today, an observation deck at the top of the mound features fantastic views.

 Here is the mound’s description according to the National Register:

 Santee Indian Mound was part of a mound village complex; it was probably a burial and/or temple mound, likely constructed in some cultural period between 1200-1500 AD.
 Santee Indian Mound and a probable low earthwork remain intact except for the superposition of eighteenth-century fortifications on top of the mound.
 The fortification, British Revolutionary War post Fort Watson, was built from 30 to 50 feet high atop the mound.